wp-plugins/image-regenerate-select-crop/readme.txt

 Donate Link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JJA37EHZXWUTJ

 == Description ==
-The plugin appends two custom buttons that allows you to regenereate and crop the images, provides details about the image sizes registered in the application and the status of each image sizes for images.
+The plugin appends two custom buttons that allows you to regenerate and crop the images, provides details about the image sizes registered in the application and the status of each image sizes for images.
 The plugin also appends a sub-menu to "Settings" that allows you to configure the plugin for global or particular post type attached images and to enable the developer mode for debug if necessary.

 The "Details/Options" button will open a lightbox where you can see all the image sizes registered in the application and details about the status of each image sizes for that image.
-If one of the image sizes has not been found, you will see more details about this and, if possible, the option to manually genereate this (for example the image size width and height are compatible with the original image).
+If one of the image sizes has not been found, you will see more details about this and, if possible, the option to manually generate this (for example the image size width and height are compatible with the original image).
 For the image sizes that are of "crop" type, you will be able to re-crop in one click the image using a specific portion of the original image: left/top, center/top, right/top, left/center, center/center, right/center, left/bottom, center/bottom, right/bottom.
 The preview of the result is shown right away, so you can re-crop if necessary.

 The "Regenerate" button allows you to regenerate in one click all the image sizes for that specific image.
-This is really useful when durring development you registered various image sizes and the already uploaded images are "left behind".
+This is really useful when during development you registered various image sizes and the already uploaded images are "left behind".

 The plugin does not require any additional code, it hooks in the admin_post_thumbnail_html and edit_form_top filter and appends two custom buttons that will be shown in "Edit Media" page and in the "Edit Post" and "Edit Page" where there is a featured image.
 This works also for custom post types.
 Also, it can be used in different resolutions and responsive layout.